finostro/seyond_ros_driver/README.md

 **seyond_lidar_ros** is a driver package for the Seyond LiDAR, compatible with both ROS and ROS2.

-This project is built on the Seyond-SDK and serves as a demonstration for customers, providing a practical reference on how to utilize the Seyond-SDK.
+This project is built on the inno-lidar-sdk and serves as a demonstration for customers, providing a practical reference on how to utilize the inno-lidar-sdk.

 ## Directory structure